atanvardo/Phylo-Tutorial/02-Data files.md

 ## NEXUS format

 This is the most commonly used file format due to its flexibility and standardization.
-In this case, the text file starts with the line “#NEXUS”, followed by a series of blocks.
+In this case, the text file starts with the line `#NEXUS`, followed by a series of blocks.

 Each NEXUS block starts with the word `begin` followed by the name of the block, and ends with the word `end`.
 Each line ends with a semicolon (`;`).
 The definition of the blocks and all the possible commands are detailed in the original paper[^1], although some phylogenetic programs admit and can interpret their own blocks.